yao-laboratory/cellMarkerPipe/README.md

 | Method | FindAllMarkers    | scGenefit    | SCMarker | SC3 |COMET|COSG|
 | :---:   | :---: | :---: |:---: |:---: |:---: |:---: |
 | Shortname | de   | scG   | SC | sc3 | Com | cos |
+Using the example data, this step takes about a few minutes depending on which method you use.
 ##### Evaluation
 If you want to evaluate the marker genes selected in the last step, we provided the unsupervised method to calculate indexs to evalute how these marker genes can seperate the cell, including ARI et. al.
 ``` python
 block.evaluation(work_dir, nPCA=10)
 ```
 You can find out the calculated index under folder 'evaluation'.
+Using the example data, this step takes about less than 10 seconds.
 The above steps have been included into the test file under folder 'notebook'.
 The test data are under folder 'data' while the corresponding output are under folder 'ouput'.